 Put all of the ingredients in a bowl and mix them up.
 The amount of chili powder and hot sauce will of course determine the spice level, and like most things in life, you can handle more than you realize.

 Pour the beans onto a foil-lined baking sheet.

 Bake for 20-30 minutes.
 You will probably get scared that your little garbanzo beans are turning to pebbles, but they aren’t!
-The outside will get crispy and the insides will stay soft.
+The outside of the roasted chickpeas will get crispy and the insides will stay soft.

 Now it’s time for snacking.
 These babies are best straight out of the oven and they are worth a few burnt fingers.
 If you let them sit out for too long they become chewy as opposed to crispy.
 They’re still good, but they are lacking that special something that comes from being 400 degrees.